 - Try a peer-to-peer lender: Peer-to-peer lenders are individuals or groups who lend money directly to borrowers.
 This can be a great option for those who don’t have collateral to offer.

 By following these strategies, you can still secure a personal loan from a bank, even if you don’t have collateral.
-Be sure to research lenders thoroughly and compare interest rates and terms before making a decision.

 Comparing Rates and Terms for Personal Loans at Different Banks: